skimzor/SZ-POCO/README.md

 - [Ko-fi](https://ko-fi.com/skimzor)
 - Etsy

 You can also order the boards through PCBWay as a shared project.
-Link

-**Gerbers/source files will not be released.**
+- PCBWay

 # PCB Bill of Materials & Assembly